T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * a table `Period` (extend / change it to your needs, fill them with your periods),
 * one sample record in table `Period`,

-Websites, delivering semester data, schoolyears schedules, or any other type or periods, often need an index to the *current* period.
+Websites, delivering semester data, school year schedules, or any other type or periods, often need an index to the *current* period.

 In configuration_: ::